adamchainz/django-upgrade/docs/fixers.rst

 Settings files are heuristically detected as modules with the whole word “settings” somewhere in their path.
 For example ``myproject/settings.py`` or ``myproject/settings/production.py``.
+Settings assignments may be module-level or class-level.

 .. code-block:: diff

     -USE_L10N = True

+     class BaseSettings:
+    -    USE_L10N = True

 ``lookup_needs_distinct``
 ~~~~~~~~~~~~~~~~~~~~~~~~~